 To be eligible for application to the RHOP program:

-- Be a rural Nebraska resident (the following cities and towns are not considered rural and therefore not eligible to apply to RHOP: Omaha, Ralston, Boys Town, Elkhorn, Lincoln, Bellevue, Papillion, La Vista, Chalco, and Offutt Air Force Base).
+- Be a rural Nebraska resident (the following cities and towns are not considered rural and therefore not eligible to apply to RHOP: Bellevue, Boys Town, Chalco, Elkhorn, La Vista, Lincoln, Offutt Air Force Base, Omaha, Papillion, Ralston, and Offutt Air Force Base).

-- Have applied and been accepted to Wayne State College (WSC).
+- Have applied and been accepted to Wayne State College.

 - Application has been made to only one professional field.

 - Demonstrate strong academic potential.

 - All materials must be sent to and received by the Health Professions Office no later than Nov.
 15 for application consideration for the following academic year.